 These products do not cure or shorten the length of the common cold and may cause serious side effects.
 To decrease the risk for serious side effects, carefully follow all dosage directions.
 Giving more than the recommended dose or using this medication along with other cough-and-cold products has resulted in serious (even fatal) side effects, including slowed/stopped breathing.
 Talk to the doctor or pharmacist before giving other cough-and-cold medication that might contain the same or similar ingredients (see also Drug Interactions section).
 Ask about other ways to relieve cough and cold symptoms (such as drinking enough fluids, using a humidifier or saline nose drops/spray).
 Do not use this product to make a child sleepy.

-Shake the bottle well before each dose.
+Shake this medication well before each dose.
 Carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
 Do not mix this medication with other liquids or medications.
 Doing so can release all of the drug at once, increasing the risk of side effects.

 Along with its benefits, this medication may rarely cause abnormal drug-seeking behavior (addiction).
 This risk may be increased if you have abused alcohol or drugs in the past.
 Take this medication exactly as prescribed to lessen the risk of addiction.